Student Robotic Welding Competition

 Safety Rules & Regulations

-- Normal sheet metal PPE consisting of proper attire: Said attire should include proper work boots , loose fitting and non-ornamental clothing, Kevlar impregnated gloves, proper eye protection for both chips and UV.
+- Normal sheet metal PPE consisting of proper attire should include proper work boots, jeans and long sleeve cotton shirts, and no loose fitting or ornamental clothing.

-- Depending on the fabrication process: Kevlar protective sleeves.
+- Depending on the fabrication process: Kevlar protective sleeves or welding jacket

 - Depending on the use of overhead equipment during the preparation of the coupon sample or assembly: Use of ASTM hard hats